thatjpcsguy/pi-factory/README.md

-# pi-factory
+# pimaster
-manage mass pi tv's
+manage mass pi tv's, with the help of consul